betalantz/citibike-sinatra/readme.md

 ## Objectives
 1. create a form in HTML
-2. using ERB population a select element with options from a JSON file
+2. using ERB, populate a select element with options from a JSON file
 3. set values of options to data from the JSON file
 3. create a route to respond to a post from the form
 4. create instance variables from the params of the post to use in a map view